Due Dates and Review Schedule

 Collaborative projects could be:

-• For the release of up to two years of set aside funds
+- For the release of one or two years of set aside funds

 Set-aside funds may be allocated as appropriate to support the collaborative project requirements.
-For example, they may be fully or partially sub-awarded to the collaborator or they may stay on the parent award.
+For example, they may be fully or partially sub-awarded to the collaborator or they may stay with the parent ITCR award.

 Application Requirements for Release of Set-Aside Funds

-The proposal for use of Set-Aside Funds must follow the NIH Format, as used in PHS Form 398 (Set-Aside Funds Application).
-The proposal should be organized and submitted as follows:
+The proposal for use of set-aside funds should be organized and submitted as follows:

-2. Budget (PHS Form page 4.
-Include page 5 if multi-year).
-Budget cannot exceed allocated set-aside funds for the project and must comply with NIH policies for allowable costs
+- Budget - cannot exceed allocated set-aside funds for the project as specified in the U01 or U24 Notice of Award and must comply with NIH policies for allowable costs.

-5. Specific Aims (optional, up to 1 page)
+- Specific Aims - optional, up to 1 page.

-1. Include a description of how the proposed collaborative activity relates to the aims of the parent grant.
-Reviewers and members of the Steering Committee do not have access to the parent application, so the set-aside proposal should be clear on the scope of the parent project and how the collaborative project complements and is distinct from those activities.
+- Describe how the proposed collaborative activity relates to the aims of the parent grant.
+Members of the Steering Committee do not have access to the parent application, so the set-aside proposal should be clear on the scope of the parent project and how the collaborative project complements and is distinct from those activities.

-8. Letters of support, including letters of commitment from the collaborators
+- Letter of support - include a letter of commitment from the collaborators

 Set-Aside Proposal Review Process